hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/103__shrImallalitAlAlitaH.md

 veda-s, which are in the form of vAkya-s.
 So, they will make the vidhivAkya complete by anuSha~Nga of fala-vAchaka-pada from elsewhere.
 They are not going to imagine a result directly.
 Why ?
-Because the imagination of artha(result)​ is not going to make the sentence complete.
+Because the imagination of artha(result) is not going to make the sentence complete.
 You can complete a sentence with word(shabda), not with artha(result).

 So, 4.35 says that the word which reminds result will be dragged to present